 Private equity firm Anacacia Capital has snapped up a majority stake in technology and parking meter group Duncan Technologies to capitalise on a shift to smarter cities.

 Anacacia Capital is confident succession planning and growth strategies at small and medium businesses will drive its future investments, after the private equity firm tapped strong demand to raise a $300 million fund.

-Sydney-based mid-market firm Anacacia Capital is set to launch its third Australia focused fund targeting A$300 million ($240 million; €195 million) by the end of the first quarter, Private Equity International has learned.
+Sydney-based mid-market firm Anacacia Capital is set to launch its third Australia focused fund targeting A$300 million ($240 million; €195 million) by the end of the first quarter.

 Growth fund Anacacia Capital has signed the year's first Australian private equity deal, agreeing terms for a majority stake in privately owned fire sprinklers and alarm systems business Force Fire.

 The small end of the listed market might not snare the headlines but it’s a hotly contested sector among the nation’s fund managers.

 The Mercer index of 54 small and microcap public equity managers is a closely watched measure of performance that is scrutinised by the industry.

 Entrepreneur and fund manager Jeremy Samuel saw an opportunity in the small business market, and risked everything to make it happen.